bizboz1981/CI3-flask-books/README.md

 - **Search Functionality**: A search bar allows users to quickly find books by title or author.

 ### Future Features
+- Improve general styling.
+I'm aware that the styling leaves much to be desired, however with limited time, my focus was on the data and business logic.
 - Improve reading list features like marking as read.
 - Add 'forgotten password' feature
 - Add email notifications for book updates or new entries.